-- Previously, the Federal Employment Agency examined whether there were suitable applicants for a job from Germany or the EU before a company was allowed to hire a skilled worker from another country.
-This priority check has been dropped, but it can be reintroduced if the labour market changes.
+- Previously the Federal Employment Agency first had to check whether there were suitable applicants available from Germany or the EU before a business was allowed to employ a skilled worker from another country.
+This “priority check” was dropped when the Skilled Immigration Act came into force.

-- Graduates of German schools abroad may come to Germany not only to study, but also to seek a trainee position.
+- The search for a university place or apprenticeship: graduates of German schools abroad are now not only allowed to come to Germany to study, but also to look for a university place or apprenticeship.

-- The immigration of skilled workers from non-EU countries is not restricted to defined “shortage occupations”.
+- The immigration of skilled workers from non-EU countries is no longer restricted to specified “shortage occupations”.

-Where can foreign skilled workers find information about working in Germany?
+Where can foreign specialists find information about working in Germany?